rafat/domainforge/docs/supabase-chat-implementation.md

-# XMTP Chat Persistent Conversations Implementation
+# Supabase Chat Implementation

-This document describes the implementation of persistent conversations for the XMTP chat system in DomainForge.
+This document describes the implementation of real-time chat conversations for DomainForge using Supabase.

 ## Overview

-The persistent conversation feature enhances the XMTP chat system by:
+The real-time chat feature enhances the chat system by:
 1. Storing conversations and messages in a database for persistence
 2. Providing conversation history across sessions
 3. Tracking unread messages
-4. Enabling message synchronization between XMTP and local storage
+4. Enabling real-time message synchronization using Supabase's Realtime service
 5. Improving reliability and resilience to network interruptions

 ## Key Components